OctopusDeploy/blog/blog/2021-11/upgrading-octopus-3-easier-than-you-think/index.md

 In the latest versions of Octopus, we added a feature to easily [export and import projects between spaces and instances](https://octopus.com/blog/exporting-projects).
 :::

-### If upgrading a high availability Octopus setup
+### Upgrading a high availability Octopus setup

 Upgrading a high availability instance of Octopus isn't that different from a normal upgrade, but there are things to note due to the extra nodes.

-You must only upgrade 1 node before upgrading the others.
+You must only upgrade one node before upgrading the others.
 The Octopus installer updates the database so upgrading all nodes at once can cause database problems.

 The main steps for a high availability upgrade are: